 At the University of Michigan, we participate in two different health information exchanges that allow other doctors to access information that we’ve collected about their patients.
 This secure sharing of data improves the quality and safety of the care provided to patients.
 Patients do have the ability to opt out of an exchange.
 Learn about how we share health information with other providers.

 We do not fax sensitive information, per hospital policy and to protect your privacy.
 Sensitive information includes information about psychiatric, drug and/or alcohol abuse, HIV/AIDS, and sexual abuse.
 Authorizations to release sensitive information must refer specifically to the information that is to be released.

 This form documents my request to allow family members and/or friends to be involved in verbal discussions regarding my health care.

 If the Family & Friends List is NOT completed, members of the patient’s health care team may still, subject to their professional judgment, share information that is directly relevant about the patient with the patient’s family members or friends who are involved in the care of the patient and/or payment for healthcare.

-Please contact the Washtenaw County Clerk’s Office of Records and Deeds at 734-222-6720.
+Please contact the Washtenaw County Clerk’s Office at 734-222-6720.
 The University of Michigan does not provide copies of birth or death certificates.